Higher-Dimensional Timed Automata for Real-Time Concurrency: From Timed Automata to HDTAs

 \cite{DBLP:journals/lites/Fahrenberg22} introduces a translation from timed automata to HDTAs which we review below.
 We show that the translation preserves languages.
-It is not simply an \mbox{embedding} of timed automata as one-dimensional HDTAs, as transitions in HDTAs are not instantaneous.
-We use an extra clock to force immediacy of transitions and write $\idw(w)$ for the idword induced by a delay word $w$ below.
+It is not simply an embedding of timed automata as one-dimensional HDTAs, as transitions in HDTAs are not instantaneous.
+We use an extra clock to force immediacy of transitions and write $i_1(w)$ for the idword induced by a delay word $w$ below, as presented in Section~\ref{se:idw}.

-Let $A=(\Sigma, C, Q, \bot, \top, I, E)$ be a timed automaton and $C'=C\uplus\{c_T\}$, the disjoint union.
+Let $A=(\Sigma, C, Q, \bot, \top, I, E)$ be a timed automaton and $C'=C\sqcup\{c_T\}$, the disjoint union.
 In the following, we denote the components of a transition $e = (q_e, \phi_e, \ell_e, R_e, q_e')\in E$.
-We define the HDTA $H(A) = (L, \bot, \top, \inv, \exit)$ by $L=Q\uplus E$ and, for $q\in Q$ and $e\in E$,
+We define the HDTA $H(A) = (\Sigma, C', L, \bot, \top, \inv, \exit)$ by $L=Q\sqcup E$ and, for $q\in Q$ and $e\in E$,

-\begin{example} The HDTA on the left of Fig.~\ref{fi:twodiff} is isomorphic to the translation of the timed automaton with the same depiction.
+\begin{example} The HDTA on the left of Figure~\ref{fi:twodiff} is isomorphic to the translation of the timed automaton with the same depiction.
 (Because of the constraint $x\le 0$ in the accepting location, the extra clock $c_T$ may be removed.) \end{example}

-\begin{lemma} For any $q_1, q_2\in Q$ and $v_1, v_2: C\to \Realnn$, $(q_1,v_1) \actionMove{a} (q_2,v_2)$ is an action move of $\sem A$ if and only if $(q_1,v'_1) \upMove{a} (e,v')$ and $(e,v') \downMove{a} (q_2,v'_2)$ are moves of $\sem {H(A)}$ such that \begin{itemize} \item for all $c \in C$, $v'_1(c) = v'(c) = v_1(c)$ and $v'_2(c) = v_2(c)$; \item $v'_1(c_T) \in \Realnn$ and $v'(c_T) = v'_2(c_T) = 0$. \end{itemize} In addition, $\idw(\ev((q_1,v_1) \actionMove{a} (q_2,v_2))) = \ev((q_1,v'_1) \upMove{a} (e,v') \downMove{a} (q_2,v'_2))$. \end{lemma}
+\begin{lemma} For any $q_1, q_2\in Q$ and $v_1, v_2: C\to \Realnn$, $(q_1,v_1) \actionMove{a} (q_2,v_2)$ is an action move of $\sem A$ if and only if $(q_1,v'_1) \upMove{a} (e,v')$ and $(e,v') \downMove{a} (q_2,v'_2)$ are moves of $\sem {H(A)}$ such that \begin{itemize} \item for all $c \in C$, $v'_1(c) = v'(c) = v_1(c)$ and $v'_2(c) = v_2(c)$; \item $v'_1(c_T) \in \Realnn$ and $v'(c_T) = v'_2(c_T) = 0$. \end{itemize} In addition, $i_1(\ev((q_1,v_1) \actionMove{a} (q_2,v_2))) = \ev((q_1,v'_1) \upMove{a} (e,v') \downMove{a} (q_2,v'_2))$. \end{lemma}